EmranSWE/EmranSWE/README.md

 🔍 Currently Seeking: Exciting roles that will leverage my expertise in Full Stack development and my passion for APIs and database management systems. </p>

-I love to read books and listen to music.
+I love to read tech books and explore new technologies as they are released.

-- 🌱 I’m currently learning many things, and I believe that everyday is a learning opportunity.
+- 🌱 I’m currently learning many things, and I believe that every day is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
-- 💬 Ask me about React.js, Next.js, Typescript, JavaScript, WordPress, MERN, PERN, and API development.
+- 💬 Ask me about React.js, Next.js, Typescript, JavaScript, WordPress, MERN, PERN, and API development and data science tools Numpy, Pandas, and Matplotlib.
 - 📫 I am just one mail away - [mdemran.swe@gmail dot com]
 - 😄 Pronouns: He, Mr. Learner 😄
 - :partying_face: Fun fact: I love to travel on my motorcycle with friends.